KarynMC27/JS213_FinalProject/README.md

 You can "pet" the animal to see an animation and captions pop over the image.

-You can also click to see additional photographs of the selected info.
+You can also click to see additional photographs of the selected animal.

 I left a lot of comments/questions in script.js.